EmilHvitfeldt/smltar/docs/06_ml_regression.md

 <p>Another step that is taken to avoid the negative effects of hash collisions is to use a <em>second</em> hashing function that returns 1 and -1.
 This determines if we are adding or subtracting the index we get from the first hashing function.
 Suppose both the words “outdoor” and “pleasant” hash to the integer value 583.
 Without the second hashing they would collide to 2.
 Using signed hashing, we have a 50% chance that they will cancel each other out, which tries to stop one feature from growing too much.</p>
 </div>

-There are downsides to using feature hashing.
-Feature hashing:
+There are downsides to using feature hashing.\index{hashing function}\index{hashing function!challenges} Feature hashing:

 - still has one tuning parameter, and